DopamineDriven/next-portfolio/_blogs/hacking-font-awesome.md

 </a>
 ```

 If you aren't familiar with tailwindcss don't worry about the `className` inline-styling above.
 That said, do note how the `faCustomVercelIcon` was received as props by the `<FontAwesomeIcon />` JSX.Element.
-Success!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/a0emifr1hjzkslxxwavc.png)